 Studies on the mechanisms of macrophage activation.
-II.
-Parasite destruction in macrophages activated by supernates from concanavalin A-stimulated lymphocytes.
+I. Destruction of intracellular Leishmania enriettii in macrophages activated by cocultivation with stimulated lymphocytes.

 - Views Icon Views